CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 | [Rule Actions](/docs/rule-action) | Build one or more custom action for Asana’s Rules engine to help users automate their work.
 Users can create rules that run your action when triggered. |
 | [Entry Point](/docs/entry-point)  | Configure the button in tasks that initiates the Lookup and Modal Form.
 To configure this, one or both of these capabilities must be configured first.  |

-### Configure the Installation Flow
+### Configure the installation flow

-When a user connects an app with App Components to Asana for the first time, they will go through an [installation flow](/docs/installation-flow).
+When a user connects an app with app components to Asana for the first time, they will go through an [installation flow](/docs/installation-flow).
 There are a number of configurations that can be made here, including:

 | Property           | Description                                                                                                                                                                                                         |
 |--------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|